Sparse handlebody decompositions and non-finiteness of $g_3=0$

 The face vector of a simplicial complex is a vector whose $i$-th entry counts the number of $i$-dimensional faces.
 Historically, face vectors have been of interest since Descartes' lost-and-found proof of the Euler characteristic of polytope boundaries, from around 1630.
 Surprisingly, most of the progress on the topic happened in a single decade: At the beginning of the Seventies, McMullen \cite{McMulleng} and Barnette \cite{Barnette} proved the Upper and the Lower Bound Theorem, respectively, for face vectors of polytopes.
 At the same time, McMullen proposed his $g$-Conjecture, which would provide a complete characterization of $f$-vectors of polytopes \cite{McMulleng}.
 The two directions of the conjecture were eventually established in 1980 by Billera--Lee \cite{BLg} and by Stanley \cite{Stanleyg}.

-A lot of progress has been done since then in extending this result to spheres and manifolds, see in particular \cite{Adiprasitog} with an extension of Stanley's theorem to (homology) spheres.
-Important for our story is the 2013 work of Murai--Nevo, who proved the Generalized Lower Bound Theorem for spheres \cite{MNg}.
-Under an algebraic condition now known to hold for all spheres, Murai and Nevo proved that in one of the extremal cases (namely, the case when primitive cohomology vanishes) triangulated spheres can be extended to triangulated disks with no interior faces of low dimension.
+A lot of progress has been done since then in extending this result to spheres and manifold; see in particular the first author's extension to (homology) spheres of Stanley's theorem \cite{Adiprasitog}, and Murai--Nevo's extension to spheres of the Generalized Lower Bound Theorem \cite{MNg}.
+The latter result is of special relevance for the present paper: Under an algebraic condition now known to hold for all spheres, Murai--Nevo proved that in one of the extremal cases (namely, the case when primitive cohomology vanishes) triangulated spheres can be extended to triangulated disks with no interior faces of low dimension.
 This lead to an interesting sequence of questions, as it was not clear what manifolds could attain such algebraic condition.

-We answer this question by relating it to the handlebody decomposition of the manifold in question.
-A folklore fact is that that if a manifold $M$ admits a PL triangulation in which all $(d-k-1)$-faces are on $\partial M$, then the manifold admits also a handle decomposition into handles of index $\le k$.
-Swartz asked whether the converse would hold, cf.~his question in \cite[p.~24]{Swa14}, and he was able to prove this in few special cases.
+We answer this question by relating it to the handlebody decomposition of the manifold.
+It is known that if a $d$-manifold $M$ admits a PL triangulation in which all $(d-k-1)$-faces are on $\partial M$, then the manifold admits also a handle decomposition into handles of index $\le k$.
+Swartz asked whether the converse would hold~\cite[p.~24]{Swa14}, and he was able to provide a positive answer in a few special cases.
+The answer turns out to be positive in all cases: